 The Company has currency risk due to its non-U.S. dollar investments and medium-term notes along with its indirect international operations.
-The Company mitigates currency risk through the use of cross-currency swaps and forward contracts.
+The Company mitigates a portion of its currency risk through the use of cross-currency swaps and forward contracts.
 Cross-currency swaps are used to minimize currency risk for certain non-U.S. dollar assets and liabilities through a pre-specified exchange of interest and principal.
 Forward contracts are used to hedge movements in exchange rates.